 ethtool -i port1

-If the new Broadcom KNET network interface implementation is used, it will show
+If the default Broadcom KNET network interface implementation is used, it will show

 driver: bcm-knet